Persepolis (film): International government reaction

-The film has drawn complaints from the Iranian government.
+The film drew complaints from the Iranian government.
 Even before its debut at the 2007 Cannes Film Festival, the government-connected Iran Farabi Foundation sent a letter to the French embassy in Tehran reading, "This year the Cannes Film Festival, in an unconventional and unsuitable act, has chosen a movie about Iran that has presented an unrealistic face of the achievements and results of the glorious Islamic Revolution in some of its parts."
 Despite such objections, the Iranian cultural authorities relented in February 2008 and allowed limited screenings of the film in Tehran, albeit with six scenes censored due to sexual content.

 In June 2007, the film was dropped from the lineup of the Bangkok International Film Festival.
 Festival director Chattan Kunjara na Ayudhya said, "I was invited by the Iranian embassy to discuss the matter and we both came to mutual agreement that it would be beneficial to both countries if the film was not shown" and "It is a good movie in artistic terms, but we have to consider other issues that might arise here."

 Persepolis was initially banned in Lebanon after some clerics found it "offensive to Iran and Islam."
 The ban was later revoked after an outcry in Lebanese intellectual and political circles.